Sphinx Organization Timeline

 2006

-Sphinx founds the Harlem Quartet with a mission to advance diversity in chamber music and to engage young and new audiences through the discovery and presentation of varied repertoire including works by composers of color.
+Sphinx founds the Harlem Quartet with a mission to engage young and new audiences through the discovery and presentation of varied repertoire including works by composers of color.

 Following the successes of Sphinx Preparatory Institute, Sphinx lays the foundation for Sphinx Overture program, with the aim of growing the number of students reached and served at an earlier point of development.
 Overture establishes itself as the main tuition-free beginning instrumental program in Detroit, MI, continuing to serve the community to this day.
 Overture has grown from a pilot program of six students in one Flint elementary school to 250+ students at 14 school/community sites in Detroit and Flint, including all nine Flint public elementary schools.